Introduction to site

 Access and Facilities

-There are refreshments and toilet facilities in the nearby village of Minions.
-(3.5km).
+There are refreshment facilities within the village of Roche.

 The site is free to visit, and is open any reasonable time in daylight hours.